 In general terms groups should work towards undertaking the following actions:-

 - Develop a strategy, agreed by the main supporting organisations, for how the city, town or area is to continue working towards greater inclusion and equality for refugees and people seeking sanctuary, as well as greater public awareness, through a range of initiatives, projects and activities.
 Examples could include:-

 - Workshops or talks for schools on sanctuary issues

 - Engagement with further and higher education

-- Drop-in sessions for people seeking sanctuary
+- Drop-in sessions and welcoming activities for people seeking sanctuary

 - Social and cultural events where people seeking sanctuary and local people interact

 - Business links to help refugees find work placements and mentoring